4 people are interested

-Special Note: Due to the Coronavirus, volunteers are not visiting homes at this time.
-Even so, we are still accepting applications as we know that when this crisis is over, Ombudsmen will be needed more than ever.
-The Residential Facilities Ombudsman Program (RFOP) provides advocacy services to individuals living in homes and facilities licensed or certified for Intellectual and/or Developmental Disabilities or Mental Health Conditions.
+The Residential Facilities Ombudsman program (RFO) provides advocacy services to Oregonians living in homes and facilities licensed or certified for Intellectual and/or Developmental Disabilities or Mental Health Conditions.

 RFO Certified Ombudsmen Advocate for individual's rights through routine visits to their homes, support individuals in their self-advocacy efforts in exercising choice, and investigate and work to resolve individual concerns.